bouwe77/bouwe77.github.io/content/blog/elm-rendering-html/elm-rendering-html.md

 </html>
 ```

 The reason for this is we still pass the `text` function to `main`.
-Its purpose is to add plain text to the DOM.
-It's the equivalent of rendering text content into an element, in this case in the `body` element.
+Its purpose is to add plain text nodes to the DOM.
+However, text nodes aren't the only things you can add to the DOM, of course there are also elements.

 So how do we write HTML that is rendered by the browser?